0xJackmeister/Jack-of-All-BL4D3S/README.md

 Welcome to Jack of All BL4D3S!
 This repository contains a collection of tools designed to help you solve repetitive problems.
 Whether you're a developer looking to automate tasks or a security researcher seeking to streamline your workflow, our tools have got you covered.

 # How to Use
 Getting started with Jack of All BL4D3S is easy.
-Simply follow these steps:
+Simply follow these steps :

 1. Clone the repository to your local machine using the following command:
 ```